farrell0/DataStax-Developers-Notebook/README.md

 >complaining about performance.
 I know nothing about DSE, and need to make the users happy.
 >Can you help ?
 >
->Daniel: Excellent question!
+>Daniel: Excellent question !
 Based on your timeline (how quickly and safely does this problem
 >need to be solved), you should probably contact DataStax for assistance.
 If you were already
 >trained/capable on DSE and wanted to solve this problem, this document will cover introductory
 >topics related to that goal.